CircuitGremlin/ServerPi/README.md

 ```
 python ~/ServerPi/python/serverpi-led-server/serverpi-led-server.py
 ```
-Go to http://your-server:3001 and set your led brightness<br />
+Go to http://your-server:3001 and set your led brightness and stop server with ctrl+c.
-Stop server with ctrl+c

 # Oled stats